Bad Bunny

 Bad Bunny and Kendall Jenner

-In early May, the stars openly interacted with each other in the front row at a Lakers game.
-In August, during a Drake concert in California, the pair were seen passionately kissing.
-However, the rapper refused to comment on the changes in his personal life.
-"I don't really want to explain anything because I don't owe anyone any explanations," the musician stated.
+In early May, the stars made their connection obvious while sitting courtside at a Lakers game.
+In August, the two were caught passionately kissing during a Drake concert in California.
+But Bad Bunny has stayed tight-lipped about his love life.
+"I don't really want to explain anything because I don't owe anyone any explanations," he said.

 Bad Bunny Now

 In early 2023, Rolling Stone published a list of the 25 most stylish celebrities, including Bad Bunny.
-He partnered with Adidas to promote the Adidas Forum Low sneakers and even designed his own, paying tribute to skateboarders.
+He teamed up with Adidas to promote the Forum Low sneakers and even created his own design as a tribute to skateboarders.

 In February, he released a music video for "Ojitos Lindos", and a few months later, two tracks - "Where She Goes" and a collaborative hit with Grupo Frontera, "Un x100to".